 What is more interesting to us is the introduction of “joint controls” between security and privacy.
 Also included in the IPD are three new Appendices dedicated to the ‘how’ of implementing the privacy controls.
 See a pattern?

 Privacy is going to be of major concern going forward.
 Just as NIST 800-171 is a subset of 800-53.
-CMMC, as discussed previously, will take from NIST 800-171 and 800-53 to produce a list of requirements around any data pertaining to a contract, including CUI.
+CMMC, as discussed previously, will take from NIST 800-171 and 800-53 to produce a list of requirements around any data about a contract, including CUI.
 NIST has upped their game/concern for privacy.
 It stands to reason that this would make its way into the CMMC.
-Table F-2 of NIST 800-53 is a great place to start to begin the understanding of how important privacy will be.
+Table F-2 of NIST 800-53 is a great place to start to begin understanding how important privacy will be.

 Because of the privacy emphasis in the industry at large and the latest draft of 800-53 we at Cybriant suggest the following actions to prepare: